spacetelescope/rad/docs/creating.rst

           schema corresponding to a non-primitive type.

           .. note::
-            We only currently do not allow internal tag references within RAD, meaning that all the structures you are creating will essentially act as nested dictionaries/mappings.
+            We currently do not allow internal tag references within RAD, meaning that all the structures you are creating will essentially act as nested dictionaries/mappings.
 The RDM library can give life to these as something that looks like a Python object.